ccKatiii/CCL1/diary.md

 23.01.2025
   + First I implemented the sprite sheets for the animals so that they are animated
   + now I have to draw the mixed Animals gifs and implement the gif functionallity
+  + somehow the gif didn't work for the mixed animals
+  + I started fixining the inventroysizes and ajusted the sizes for the correct sprites